William B. Bond

 Day1: Kinetics Lab

 Day 4: Guided Inquiry Thermodynamics Lab

-*Participants are asked to obtain a copy of and solve the Free Response Questions from the 2019 AP Chemistry Exam.
-The Exam can be found at the AP Central website: http://apcentral.collegeboard.com a few days after the AP Chemistry Exam is given—in 2019 this will be on May 9th.
+*Participants are asked to obtain a copy of and solve the Free Response Questions from the 2020 AP Chemistry Exam.
+The Exam can be found at the AP Central website: http://apcentral.collegeboard.com a few days after the AP Chemistry Exam is given.
 If you cannot obtain a copy or have difficulty solving the questions, this is no problem—come to the Institute and we will help you!
 Participants are also asked to bring their own personal laptop computer or tablet, a calculator (with trigonometric functions), a new (empty) thumb drive for copying files, their own personal protective eyewear and lots of enthusiasm!

 All of the science courses are conducted in labs equipped with state regulated safety equipment.